Bzver/DLC-Toolkit/README.md

 ### dlc_frame_extract.py

 #### Functionality
-A GUI application for manually extracting and marking frames from a video, primarily for DLC labeling purposes.
+A GUI application for manually extracting and marking frames from a video, serving as an orchestrator of workflow and data-io between DLC and track_refiner.

 - **Video Loading & Display:** Supports common video formats (`.mp4`, `.avi`, `.mov`, `.mkv`).
 Displays video frames with real-time updates and a progress slider.
 - **DeepLabCut Integration:**